 Introduction

-Trigger warning: This article focuses on Christian discipleship.
-Although it plays on specific political themes in recent memory, Paleo-Christian Ministries is neither taking a side nor criticizing one.
-The main point of this article's political allusions is for Christians to refocus their attention on matters of faith and mission instead of the temporal politics of nationhood.
+Content warning: This article focuses on Christian discipleship.
+Although it discusses specific political themes from recent history, the main point is that Christians should focus on matters of faith and mission instead of temporal politics.

 Make the Commission Great Again